aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/technical-articles/general/using-your-own-icons-instead-of-the-gridweb-default-icons/_index.md

 ---
-title: Using Your Own Icons Instead of the GridWeb Default Icons
+title: Use Your Own Icons Instead of the GridWeb Default Icons
 type: docs
 weight: 10
-url: /net/using-your-own-icons-instead-of-the-gridweb-default-icons/
+url: /net/aspose-cells-gridweb/use-your-own-icons-instead-of-the-default-icons/
+keywords: GridWeb,icon,icons
+description: This article describes how to use icons in GridWeb.
 ---

 {{% alert color="primary" %}}